Exoplanet Host Stars

 Fig. 2: The abundances of chemical elements in planet host stars.
 The logarithmic abundance scale [x/H] is defined as the logarithm of the number abundance of element x relative to hydrogen measured for the star minus the same quantity measured for the Sun.
 Figure: adapted from Luck & Heiter (2006, AJ 131, 3069).

-More recent studies have investigated the metallicities of solar-like stars hosting lower-mass and smaller planets (4 to 25 Earth masses or 1 to 4 Earth radii), and found distributions centred around solar metallicity.
-Thus it seems that metallicity plays a key role for planet formation around solar-like stars.
-For the smaller and cooler host stars, the M dwarfs, the situation is less clear due to the currently smaller sample size and more difficult metallicity determination.
-These stars are however very interesting as the probability to find small planets and planets within the habitable zone is higher around M dwarfs than solar-like dwarfs.
-In Uppsala, we are developing methods for accurate metallicity determination and abundance analysis of M dwarfs, based primarily on high-resolution spectroscopy in the infrared wavelength region.
+For the smaller and cooler host stars, the M dwarfs, the situation is less clear due to the currently smaller sample size and the complexities involved in determining their metallicity.
+These stars are particularly intriguing, as the probability of finding small planets and planets within the habitable zone is higher around M dwarfs than around solar-like dwarfs.
+However, analyzing M dwarfs spectroscopically presents significant challenges due to their low effective temperatures, which result in spectra crowded with molecular lines and lead to degeneracies between different stellar parameters.
+In Uppsala, we are developing methods for accurate metallicity determination and abundance analysis of M dwarfs, focusing primarily on high-resolution spectroscopy in the infrared wavelength region.

 Magnetic fields of the host stars and planets represent an important factor that determines characteristics of the planetary atmospheres and habitability of exoplanets.
 Magnetic activity on stellar surfaces is associated with energetic phenomena, such as flares, short-wavelength emission, powerful stellar winds.
 This creates a hostile environment in which close-in rocky exoplanets may completely loose their atmospheres.
 On the other hand, moderate amounts of UV radiation, similar to the levels exhibited by the young Sun, contribute to the photochemical reactions in planetary atmospheres resulting in formation of complex organic molecules.
 Furthermore, a strong enough planetary magnetic field can protect it from damaging effects of stellar magnetic activity, providing favourable conditions for the development of life.